Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Ask yourself the following questions about your company’s coverage:

-• Asset evaluation: Does your company have significant assets that could be at risk in a large lawsuit?
+• Asset evaluation: Does your company have significant business assets that could be at risk in a large lawsuit?

 • Industry risk assessment: Does your industry have higher-than-average liability exposures?